 Unit L-7, an expansive 3,000 feet of living space, closed at $4.550M while it’s king sized counterpart F-8 at over 4,000 square feet fetched a whopping $6.250M.
 Both units closed on Halloween day.
 No tricks but a lot of treat!

 The five open houses ranged from 1,000 square foot 1-bedroom units ranging from $900,000 to $1.2M to three 2-bedroom den units all duking it out in the $2M – $2.5M range.
 My favorite was unit 3-H which offered a duplex floor plan which flowed out into a sizable private walled garden.
 It seemed the best value at $2.475 with the bedrooms and office on a separate floor from the main living space and the addition of an “outdoor room” which can be hard to find in the City.
 All of the units had Water Street’s characteristic black block windows, stunning Euro kitchens and sleek Carrara marble baths.
-High ceilings, hardwood floors and modern furniture were in abundant supply and rightfully so.
+High ceilings, hardwood floors and modern furniture has been recently brought by furniture movers singapore into the units, were in abundant supply and rightfully so.
 That’s clearly the building’s vibe and most owners really run with it to great effect.

 Up on the Roof